cozy24/HSMAD/README.md

 The results of the experiment will include:

-- Performance metrics (e.g., Recall, Pecision, F1-Macro, AUC, G-Mean)
+- Performance metrics (e.g., Recall, Pecision, F1-Macro, AUROC, AUPRC, G-Mean)